Upholstery smells bad

 Frequently Asked Questions

-How do I know if I need professional upholstery cleaning?
+How do I know if I need to call a professional for upholstery cleaning?

-If the odor persists after basic DIY cleaning, or if the upholstery is heavily soiled, it's best to call in a professional upholstery cleaning service.
+If the odor is severe, the upholstery is heavily soiled, or you see signs of mold or mildew, it's best to call in a professional cleaning service.

 Connect with certified professionals in your area